The family campground at Blackwell in Warrenville has more than 60 wooded and semiwooded sites, including sites for tents, trailers, and motor homes.

 All sites have electricity but none have sewage or water hookups.
-Each site has a gravel parking pad, fire ring and picnic table and is close to portable toilets, running water, and trash and recycling containers.
-There's a shower house with flush toilets and a dump station for recreational vehicles with self-contained waste systems.
+Each site has a gravel parking pad, fire ring, and picnic table and is close to portable toilets, running water, and trash and recycling containers.
+There's a shower house with flush toilets, and for recreational vehicles there's a water-fill station plus a dump station for RVs with self-contained waste systems.
 Outside firewood is not allowed, but you can buy firewood for $7 a bundle with cash or credit card at the campground office.

 Fees are nonrefundable regardless of why you cancel (even for weather) but you can change your reservation one time up to one week in advance through Visitor Services for an additional $5.
-Senior citizens (65 and older), active military and veterans are entitled to one free permit for one consecutive two-night stay each calendar year.
+People 65 or older, active U.S. military personnel, and honorably discharged U.S. veterans are entitled to one free permit for one consecutive two-night stay each calendar year.
+If this is the first time you’re requesting a free permit, you need to provide proof of your age (driver's license or birth certificate) or military-service status (active status or a DD-214 Member 4 form).

 If a site's available, you can reserve it at the campground office between 1 and 7 p.m. for use that night with cash or credit card.
 If you're camping and want to extend your stay and your site's available, just reserve it before noon on your original checkout date.